aruna-rov/Aruna/readme.md

 # Getting started

 To get started all you need is an ESP32, anything else is optional.
-The library is build on esp-idf 3.2.2 and some dependencies as library's.
-Please see `.gitsubmodules` for an up to date list.
-These submodules deploy however in the example folder.
-So you need to install them yourself.
+The library is build on esp-idf 3.2.2.

 # Modules